erudituse/pub-Jira-Monte_Carlo/README.md

 </p>
 <h1>Steps to configure and use the scripts</h2>
 <h2>Step 1:</h2><br />
-Update your Jira credentials<br />
+Update your Atlassian Jira credentials<br />
 <ul>
 <li>CAUTION: Ensure the creds folder and user credentials file doesn't get uploaded to Github.
 Update the .gitignore file</li>
 <li>Edit the "secrets.json" file in the creds folder</li>